 |CHRIS HUFFMAN, BA, LAT||Research Specialist||(608) 263-3559||Send email to Chris Huffman|

-|NICOLE RIDDLE, BS, CVT||Associate Research Specialist||(608) 263-3559||Send email to Nicole Riddle|
+|NICOLE OLDENBURGER, BS, CVT||Research Specialist||(608) 263-3559||Send email to Nicole Riddle|

-|ABIGAIL BRADFORD, BS, ALAT||Associate Research Specialist||(608) 263-3559||Send email to Abigail Bradford|
+|ABIGAIL BRADFORD, BS, ALAT||Research Specialist||(608) 263-3559||Send email to Abigail Bradford|

 FREQUENTLY ASKED QUESTIONS

 - What services are available through the Pathology Services Unit?
-The PSU is able to provide comprehensive clinical pathology and pathology support for nonhuman primate colonies and research projects.
+The PSU is able to provide comprehensive clinical pathology and anatomic pathology support for nonhuman primate colonies and research projects.
 This is done with coordination between the many service units (SPI, Veterinary Services, Animal Care, Assay Services, Virology, etc.) within a National Primate Research Center.
 The PSU and SPI can provide nonhuman primate blood and tissue specimens in vivo, in vivo specimens followed by coordinated post-mortem collections, post-mortem sample collections, and access to a repository of banked samples.